modxcms/revolution/_build/templates/default/README.md

 Contribution Guides
 --------------------------------------

 In the spirit of open source software development, MODX always encourages community code contribution.
-To help you get started and before you jump into writing code, be sure to read these important contribution guidelines thoroughly:
+To help you get started and before you jump into writing code, be sure to read these important contribution guidelines thoroughly.

 What you need
 --------------------------------------